msupply-foundation/msupply_docs/content/docs/programs/program_module.md

 ### Vaccination Cards

-If the patient is enrolled in an Immunisation Program, you can view their progress through the program by viewing their Vaccination Card.
+If the patient is enrolled in an Immunization Program, you can view their progress through the program by viewing their Vaccination Card.

-From the `Vaccinations` tab in the patient detail view, select the Immunisation Program you want to view the Vaccination Card for.
+From the `Vaccinations` tab in the patient detail view, select the Immunization Program you want to view the Vaccination Card for.

 ![Vaccinations Tab](/docs/programs/images/patient_vaccinations_tab.png)